-To explore this further, we will form groups of 5 (or 6) students.
+To explore this further, we will form 10 groups of 8 (or 9) students.
 Each group will have

-- 1. to design a systematic program to interview 15 to 20 people on these questions, - 2. sort the answers into a database - 3. perform a rough statistical analysis on the (nature of the) answers - 4. draw conclusions on aspects such as general awareness and knowledge of cosmological questions and issues. - 5. write a short report/presentation (pptx) on the test, which all groups will present at the werkcollege on friday December 15.
+- 1. to design a systematic program to interview 25 to 30 people on these questions, - 2. sort the answers into a database - 3. perform a rough statistical analysis on the (nature of the) answers - draw conclusions on aspects such as general awareness and knowledge of cosmological questions and issues. - 5. write a report (15 to 20 pages), detailing the interview process, analysis and conclusions of your poll.
+Submit this report at the latest at the first lecture in the new year 2020. - 6.
+Put together a presentation (pptx), for the presentation session at the tutorial on friday January 10.